Stress Management: How to Reduce and Relieve Stress

 While it may seem like there’s nothing you can do about stress at work and home, there are steps you can take to destress and regain control.

-How to Reduce, Prevent, and Cope with StressIt may seem that there’s nothing you can do about stress.
-The bills won’t stop coming, there will never be more hours in the day, and your career and family responsibilities will always be demanding.
-But you have more control than you might think.
+It may seem like there’s nothing you can do about stress.
+The bills won’t stop coming, there will never be more hours in the day, and your work and family responsibilities will always be demanding.
+But you have a lot more control than you might think.

 Until you accept responsibility for the role you play in creating or maintaining it, your stress level will remain outside your control.

 A stress journal can help you identify the regular stressors in your life and the way you deal with them.
 Each time you feel stressed, make a note of it in your journal or use a stress tracker on your phone.
 Keeping a daily log will enable you to see patterns and common themes.
 Write down: